OData/v3ProtocolDocument/OData.markdown

 #### 7.2.3.4.
 The `$top` System Query Option ####

 The `$top` System Query Option specifies that only the first n records should be returned, where n is a non-negative integer value specified in by `$top` query option.

 For example:

     http://services.odata.org/OData/OData.svc/Products?$top=5

-Would return only the first five Products in the Products EntitySet.
+Would return only the first five Products in the Products entity set.

-If no `$order` query option is specified in the request, the service MUST impose a stable ordering across requests that include `$top`.
+If no unique ordering is imposed through an `$orderby` query option, the service MUST impose a stable ordering across requests that include `$top`.

 #### 7.2.3.5.
 The `$skip` System Query Option ####